kuiperzone/PupNet-HelloWorld/README.md

 Clone this repository to your local drive.

-Install [PupNet Deploy](https://github.com/kuiperzone/PupNet-Deploy), along with prerequisites.
+Install [PupNet Deploy](https://github.com/kuiperzone/PupNet-Deploy), along with it's prerequisites.

 At the solution directory, under Linux: